LoyolaChicagoBooks/introcs-csharp/rst/firstfunc.rst

 Lines 6-11: The remaining lines form the function *body*.
 They are enclosed in braces.
 By convention the lines inside the braces are indented by a consistent amount.
-Four spaces is common indentation.
+Three spaces is a common indentation.

 The whole definition does just that: *defines* the meaning of the name ``happyBirthdayEmily``, but it does not do anything else yet -